mongodb/docs/source/includes/warning-x509-requires-sslCAfile.rst

-   If the :option:`--sslCAFile <mongod --sslCAFile>` option and its target file are not specified, x.509 client and member authentication will not function. :program:`mongod`, and :program:`mongos` in sharded system, will not be able to verify the certificates of processes connecting to it against the trusted certificate authority (CA) that issued them, breaking the certificate chain.
+   If the :option:`--sslCAFile <mongod --sslCAFile>` option and its target file are not specified, x.509 client and member authentication will not function. :program:`mongod`, and :program:`mongos` in sharded systems, will not be able to verify the certificates of processes connecting to it against the trusted certificate authority (CA) that issued them, breaking the certificate chain.